Preole/bbw/README.md

 BareBonesWiki
 =============

 BareBonesWiki is a succinct personal wiki in one standalone HTML file.
-This wiki, like any other similar wiki, features non-linear information organization schemes designed to fit one's thought process, owing to the invention of the ?<www>-[WikiWikiWeb], Looking up information is a few keystrokes away, and jumping between information pieces is only one click away.
+It's a versatile toolbox for information organization, owing to the invention of ?<www>-[WikiWikiWeb].
+It's free, standalone, and works on any reasonably modern web browsers.

 :{www}: http://www.artima.com/intv/wiki.html

-The motivation stems from organizing personal experiences and in a paperback notebook.
-The verdict is that reading is hard, and writing is infinitely harder, because data are seldom best organized in linear fashions similar to a private diary.
-Even the most linear kinds of printed work, such as a novel, need to have clearly defined sections and table of contents to assist the reader, so the readers know what they need to know.
-The wiki is the closest software fitting that mental model for information organization.

-Therefore, it makes sense to read a notebook like navigating a wiki.
-From there on, it's all about designing a robust personal notebook.

-Current version: **v0.1.4**
+Current version: **v0.2.0**

 Updates